chdausgaard/chdausgaard.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD Fellow in Political Science.
-My research interests include causal inference, political psychology, economic voting, and the psychology of group identity.
+I am a PhD Fellow in Political Science at the University of Copenhagen.

+My research focuses on political behavior.
+Substantively, I currently do research on two topics, the role of the economy in elections and the role of social group identities in political psychology.
+Two of my current working papers concern the role of group identities in economic voting.
+One focuses on how voters understand changes in their personal economic conditions, and specifically whether they are able to correctly tell when the government is to blame.
+Finally, one paper focuses on how party rhetoric on social groups affects voters' perceptions of group-party links.
+Methodologically, I specialize in both experimental methods and observational causal inference.

 {style="text-align: justify;"}